spectrum-health-systems/AbatabLieutenant/README.md

 Abatab Lieutenant will display log information to the console, as well as a log file located in **%LtntRoot%\Logs\\**

+# Deploying an Abatab branch to the instance available to LIVE

+By default, deploying Abatab branches to the instance available to LIVE must be done manually.
+This is by design, and ensures the Abatab instance available to LIVE is not impacted by testing development branches of Abatab.

+Deploying an Abatab branch to the instance available to LIVE should be done when users are not in the system.
+Your options are:

+1. Deploy after hours (e.g., 11PM on a Saturday) when users most likely won't be in the system
+2. Deploy during Avatar scheduled maintenance
+3. Disable all ScriptLink calls from within Avatar (very time consuming, don't do this)

+Once you are ready to deploy:

+1. Remove all files from `C:\AvatoolWebService\Abatab_LIVE`
+2. Copy all files from `C:\AvatoolWebService\Abatab_UAT` to `C:\AvatoolWebService\Abatab_LIVE`
+3. Make the necessary configuration setting changes in Web.config

 # The Abatab Lieutenant process

 <div align="center">